steve-anus/Wux-Installer/README.md

 ## Get the app

-Download the `.wuhb` from the Releases page of this repository and add it to your SD card the way your launcher documents.
-Then start "Wux Installer".
+Download the `.wuhb` from the Releases page of this repository or build it from source.

 ## Put the files on the SD card

 Create a folder named `wudump` in the root of the SD card and put three files in it:

 `yourgame.wux`    : the game dump; only the first `.wux` it finds is used, so keep one game at a time in there `game.key`        : the disc key for that game, 16 bytes raw, or 32 hex characters `common.key`      : your console's common key, the same for every game.
 16 bytes raw, or 32 hex characters

 `wudump` is the only place it looks for these.
 The app also uses a folder named `install` in the card root for the files it extracts, and creates it if missing.

 ## How to install

-1. Press `install wux` with `A` button
+1. Press `install wux` with the `A` button
 2. Wait
 3. Install to NAND or USB
-4. Delete files after installation
+4. Select delete or don't files after installation
 5. Wait more
 6. Done